PixieNets/PixieNet/index.md

 ### Goals & Deliverables

 * We _plan to achieve_ an implementation of a fully end-to-end binarized network framework for iOS that can run a network like [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) on the device.
-* We _hope to achive_ the full deployment of an application for iOS with a compact model of pre-trained weights, capable of classifying objects and/or scenes that are captured by the camera.
+* We _hope to achieve_ the full deployment of an application for iOS with a compact model of pre-trained weights, capable of classifying objects and/or scenes that are captured by the camera.

 **Evaluating our deliverables**